keivrijdag/keivrijdag/README.md

 email, though).
 The Giacomonday got an even more serious character, by adding a scientific topic to be informally discussed.

-After 1.25 year of Giacomondays, this event moved to a Friday, which caused the event to renamed to a KeiVrijdag.
+After 1.25 year of Giacomondays, this event moved to a Friday and was renamed to 'Keivrijdag'.